Who is entitled to read a will after death?

-In England and Wales, before the Grant of Probate has been issued by the Probate Registry (Court), only those named in the Will as Executors are entitled to read the Will.
-After the Grant of Probate has been issued, the Will becomes a public document and anyone can then apply to the Probate Registry for a copy of the Will.
+In England and Wales, who is entitled to read a Will depends on whether or not robate has been granted.
+Before the grant of probate is issued, only the executors named in the will are entitled to read the will.
+After the grant of probate has been issued, the will becomes a public document and anyone can then apply to the Probate Registry for a copy of it.

-If the Will has not been provided to the Probate Registry, it will not become a public document.
+If a grant of probate hasn't been applied for and the will has not been provided to the Probate Registry, it will not become a public document.

 - The deceased's death

-Only the Executors appointed in a Will are entitled to read the Will before Probate is granted.
-If someone who is not an Executor asks to see the Will, the person or organisation storing the Will (such as the deceased's bank or Solicitor) cannot allow them to see it or have a copy, unless the Executor/s agree.
+Only the executors appointed in the will are entitled to read the will before probate is granted.
+If anyone else asks to see the will, the person or organisation storing it (such as a bank or solicitor) shouldn't show it to them or provide a copy without the permission of all named executors.

-Additionally, if a Grant of Probate is not required, the Will remains private.
-The Executor can choose to share the Will with the Beneficiaries named in the Will, but it would not usually be seen by anyone who is not named in the Will.
+Additionally, if a grant of probate is not needed, the will remains private, although the executor will normally show the will to the beneficiaries.
+So, if proabte isn't needed, the will would not usually be seen by anyone who is not named in the will.

-Whether or not Probate is required depends on the value and complexity of the Estate.
-The Executors of a Will may not be able to start dealing with assets which are held by organisations (like banks, building societies, share registrars etc.) until a Grant of Probate has been obtained.
-For more information, see Why is Probate Not Required on a Small Estate?
+If probate is needed, the executor may not be able to start dealing with assets which are held by organisations (like banks, building societies and share registrars) until they have the grant of probate.
+For more information, see why is probate not required on a small estate?

-There is no specific legal requirement for an Executor to disclose a Will or its terms to anyone who asks for this.
-However, as a Beneficiary, you can ask for disclosure of the contents and to be supplied with a copy of the Will.
+There is no specific legal requirement for an executor to disclose a will or its terms to anyone who asks for this.
+However a beneficiary can ask for a copy of the will.

 If a beneficiary asks to see the will and the executor refuses, they can choose to instruct a solicitor, who can make a formal request for this.